Adding users and user groups for protection

 The Protected Groups tab displays the added groups, while the Protected Users tab shows individual members of the group.

 The ADD GROUPS menu also contains a link to Add Protection to All Users.
-For more information about this option, see Adding protection to all users in a connected app.
+For more information about this option, see Adding protection to all users in a connected cloud application.

 Adding users for protection by importing a CSV file